KunFuCutsMan/kfcmanwebsite2/content/posts/2024/11/mpcg-3-clickable-board/index.md

 For each row, starting from the top, you assign the row using the `newRow()` method as shown, you first insert the number of points you're going to insert, then in the next argument the board points in question in the order they appear in from left to right.
 It's quite simple, isn't?

-Surprisingly, it is, but we won't be personally making a new board point especifically for our board points {{< small >}}because that would be tedious{{< /small >}}, instead we'll make some constructors for our different types of board points.
+Surprisingly, it is, but we won't be personally making a new board point especifically for our board points ~because that would be tedious~, instead we'll make some constructors for our different types of board points.

 Remember the note I left on `[Variant]BoardPoint.js`?
 The one located above some static methods?
 Those are our board point constructors!
 Here's again the ones ones I used in Godai: